NatashaHull/HackUnderflow/README.md

 * `can_vote_down?` (min 125 points)
 * `can_edit?` (min 2000)

+Users can get points by their questions and answers being voted up and their `answers` and `edit_suggestions` being accepted.
+Simply using the `add_points` method in the `accept` methods for `answers` and `edit_suggestions` was enough to get those actions to add points to a user.
+However, my method for dealing with votes was more complicated.
+This led to me adding a class method to the `Vote` model called `calculate_user_points` that figures out how many points to add to the object's user based on whether the object is a `Question` or an `Answer`.

 If I get around to moderator and more advanced features, more methods will need to be added to correspond to those extra features.

 ##Questions